 Program of Study.
 The program of study, including courses in mathematics and related subjects, is selected with the recommendation of the student's supervisory committee.
 Ordinarily, a program of study consists of a minimum of 30 semester hours.
 Foreign Language Requirements.
 None.

 Comprehensive Examinations.
-A written comprehensive examination is required.
-For details inquire in the Department of Mathematics.
+Written examinations are required.
+For details, contact the Department of Mathematics.
 Thesis Requirements.
 A thesis is required.